mpdf/mpdf.github.io/real-life-examples/pdf-from-every-page-of-website.md

 $mpdf->Output();

 ```

 Now, the link from your webpages.
 This code can be inserted anywhere on the page.
-(The &lt;![CDATA[ bit is to make the
+(The `<![CDATA[` bit is to make the
 page compatible with XHTML.)
 This code will work if your webpages are simple files e.g. <span class="filename">myfile.html</span>
-or if they are selected using variables in the URI (i.e. HTTP GET method) e.g. <span class="filename">myfile.php?cc=1&amp;var=35</span>
+or if they are selected using variables in the URI (i.e. HTTP GET method) e.g. `myfile.php?cc=1&var=35`

 ```html
 <script language="javascript" type="text/javascript">